romainsacchi/carculator_truck/docs/modeling.rst

 .. note::

-    Important assumption: The environmental burden associated with the manufacture of spare batteries is entirely allocated to the vehicle use.
+    **Important assumption:**: The environmental burden associated with the manufacture of spare batteries is entirely allocated to the vehicle use.
     The number of battery replacements is rounded up.